Learn from industry experts to boost your core IT and business expertise with specialist management, leadership and innovation capability.

 Division of Tropical Environments and Societies

-Completion of an AQF Level 7 Bachelor Degree in Information Technology from this or another University.
+Completion of an AQF level 7 bachelor degree in an IT-cognate course from this or another university.

 Minimum English language proficiency requirements